deepdoctection/deepdoctection/README.md

    not required anymore for basic inference.
  - [**new**] More angle predictors for determining the rotation of a document based on Tesseract and DocTr (not contained in the built-in Analyzer).
+ - [**new**] Token classification with LiLT.
+We have added a model wrapper for token classification with LiLT and added a some LiLT models to the model catalog that seem to look promising, especially if you want to train a model on non-english data.
+The training script for LayoutLM can be used for LiLT as well and we will be providing a notebook on how to train a model on a custom dataset soon.

 **deep**doctection provides on top of that methods for pre-processing inputs to models like cropping or resizing and to post-process results, like validating duplicate outputs, relating words to detected layout segments or ordering words